jaid33p/BigDataProject/README.md

 The fifth table, Benefit Cost and Sharing, consolidates benefits based on a common plan ID, featuring parameters such as benefit name, business year, PlanID, IssuerID, LimitQty, and LimitUnit.

-The second table, Rate, includes parameters like Age, IssuerId, PlanID, StateCode, Tobacco use, and various subscriber and dependent categories, aiding in determining insurance plan rates.
+The sixth table, Rate, includes parameters like Age, IssuerId, PlanID, StateCode, Tobacco use, and various subscriber and dependent categories, aiding in determining insurance plan rates.